orthopteroid/Skipjack/README.md

 Polling quantum 415ms
 ```

 Now the intitialization of the SX126x begins.
 Each line printed here is the chip status <chip mode> <command status> (consult SX126x docs for details) the error code and the line for the message.
-There are asserts inthe code to ensure that the chip does not get in a bad state.
+There are asserts in the code to ensure that the chip does not get in a bad state.
 When an assert fails the line will be printed here.

-You can see the chip mode proceeding from 2x (standby in 13 mhz oscillator mode) to 3x (standby in TCXO 33 mhz oscillator mode) to 51 (receiving mode).
+You can see the chip mode proceeding from 2x (standby in 13 mhz oscillator mode) to 3x (standby in TCXO 33 mhz oscillator mode) to 5x (receiving mode).

 ```
 status21 err020 X:\proj\Skipjack\SkipjackSX126x.cpp:241